yzlin/react-native-audio-api/README.md

 <img src="./docs/assets/react-native-audio-api-gh-cover.png?v0.0.1" alt="React Native Audio API" width="100%">

-### ⚠️ Early version warning!

-This library is at a very early stage of development.
-There are known performance issues and the library might not yet suitable for real production applications.

 ### React Native Audio API

 `react-native-audio-api` provides system for controlling audio in React Native environment compatible with Web Audio API specification,